AllenCompSci/Galaga2.0/README.md

 **Week 1: Update Graphics Panel and Fix Player based on TileGraphics

-Omar: Enemy (And help with Graphics)
+Omar: Enemy (And help with Graphics) Put image aashay into the program, researched putting images into Java graphics.

-Anuj: Did Research and got the pictures for Indhar to implement in Graphics, and helped him with it
+Anuj: Did Research and got the pictures for Indhar to implement in Graphics, and helped him with it.
+Researched enemy movement.

-Indhar: Graphics Panel (And Sound Research)
+Indhar: Graphics Panel (And Sound Research) Put image aashay into the graphics program/

-Josh: Research (Player / Sound)
+Josh: Research (Player / Sound) Helped OMar and Indhar implement image aashay into the graphics program.

 **Week 2: Continue Work on Graphics Panel / Get Sound working (IMPORTANT)